faylang/fay/README.md

     $ cabal install

-To run tests (from within this directory):
+To run tests from within this directory (you need nodejs installed):

     $ cabal install
     $ fay-tests